 Mistakes cost a lot, and most traders have no idea the actual dollar value of those mistakes.
 You could be adding hundreds or thousands of dollars to your income each month; re-claiming money that was yours, but was lost to correctable mistakes.

 A few mistakes each month could turn a winning strategy into a poor or losing strategy.

 Most traders don’t track whether they slightly over-bet or under-bet (position size) on a trade.
-We don’t add up our missed trades or tally up how much our “random” or “gamble” trades cost us.
+Most of us don’t add up our missed trades or tally up how much our “random” or “gamble” trades cost us.

 Because we don’t do this, we often don’t even know if the method we are trading is truly viable.

-We tend not to have very good memories, and unless a trader keeps meticulous notes, one, two, or several mistakes a month could easily be forgotten.
-Thus, instead of realizing that personal mistakes caused a system to fail, many of us blame the system.
+We tend not to have very good memories, and unless a trader keeps meticulous notes, one, two, or several trading mistakes a month could easily be forgotten.
+Thus, instead of realizing that personal mistakes caused a system to fail, it is the system that is blamed.

-I do track errors…and it can be staggering and humbling to see the difference between what a strategy produces if executed well versus what I actually executed.
+I do track trading mistakes…and it can be staggering and humbling to see the difference between what a strategy produces if executed well versus what I actually executed.

 Depending on our mental state, some days/weeks/months may be way better than others in terms of how many errors we produce.
 A daily routine can help keep us in a better mental state more of the time.